Why is Resilience Important for Catholics?

 Conclusion

-Resilience is important for everyone, but especially for those facing traumatic experiences or working with those you have.
-I challenge you to take an inventory of how you’re doing in each of those areas that improve resilience to see if you need to change your habits to improve in that area, thus improving your ability to heal, weather daily hassles, and live God’s abundant life.
+Resilience is essential for everyone, but especially for those facing traumatic experiences or working with those you have.
+I challenge you to take an inventory of how you’re doing in each of those resilience-building areas to see if you need to change your habits, thus enhancing your ability to heal, weather daily hassles, and live God’s abundant life.

 Resilience Articles